geoffreysmith/geoffreysmith.github.com/source/posts/2013-04-15-sitecore-tds.markdown

 One of the harder concepts to grasps for the Sitecore developer unaquainted to working in team's is an essential Sitecore tool, Hedgehog's
-<%= link_to 'Team Development for Sitecore', 'http://www.hhogdev.com/Products/Team-Development-for-Sitecore/Overview.aspx' %>
+<a href="http://www.hhogdev.com/Products/Team-Development-for-Sitecore/Overview.aspx">Team Development for Sitecore</a>
 TDS is best described as a migrations utility, similar to ActiveRecord's Migrations or the multitude of other migrations utilities.
 Sitecore's data structure, with a few caveats, is a document based database.
 The schema to Sitecore's database doesn't change when we add new data types and there's no relational constraints or hallmarks of a relational database.
-This is why I find calling projects like <%= link_to 'Custom Item Generator', 'https://github.com/Velir/Custom-Item-Generator' %> and
+This is why I find calling projects like <a href="https://github.com/Velir/Custom-Item-Generator">Custom Item Generator</a>, and
-<%= link_to 'Sitecore.Glass.Mapper', 'https://github.com/Glass-lu/Glass.Sitecore.Mapper' %> an ORM.
+<a href="https://github.com/Glass-lu/Glass.Sitecore.Mapper">Sitecore.Glass.Mapper</a> an ORM.
 There's
 no relational-object mismatch these are simply mappers to generic Sitecore objects. an essential product for any Sitecore developer.
 It is as close as we'll get to a database migrations utility for document oriented databases like Sitecore.
 N.B. that the data structure is so simple for items inside Sitecore that creating a dataprovider is a relatively
-<%= link_to 'simple task', 'https://github.com/pbering/SitecoreData' %>
+<a href="https://github.com/pbering/SitecoreData">simple task</a>.

 ## *.scproj, the Build and Deployment Workflow

-Hedgehog created a <%= link_to 'custom project type', 'http://msdn.microsoft.com/en-us/library/bb166376(VS.100).aspx' %>
+Hedgehog created a <a href="http://msdn.microsoft.com/en-us/library/bb166376(VS.100).aspx">custom project type</a>
 , scproj, for managing Sitecore items from managing and building Sitecore projects.
 When building, this invokes 'C:\Program Files (x86)\MSBuild\HedgehogDevelopment\SitecoreProject\v9.0\HedgehogDevelopment.SitecoreProject.targets' which builds the following workflow for lower environments: